amenadiel/google-maps-documentation/docs/ComponentRestrictions.md

 **Type:**  string|Array<string>

 Restricts predictions to the specified country (ISO 3166-1 Alpha-2 country code, case insensitive).
-E.g., us, br, au.
-You can provide a single one, or an array of up to 5 country code strings.
+For example, 'us', 'br', or 'au'.
+You can provide a single one, or an array of up to five country code strings.